oliverklee/ext-onetimeaccount/Documentation/Usage/InstallingTheExtension/Index.rst

 Installing the extension
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Make sure that you’re using at least PHP 5.3 and TYPO3 4.5.
+Make sure that you’re using at least PHP 5.5 and TYPO3 CMS 6.2.0.

 #.
 Install the required extensions: